bhishekarora/bhishekarora.github.io/aboutme.md

 I love to code and build stuff, I also work on:

   >Robotics/Embedded/Raspberry Pi/Arduino/ESPs/Nodmcu
-   Hacking and Advance Network Recon
+   Hacking and Advance Network Recon, have built Kali Linux Packages for APTs

 I am mostly found debugging and fixing